offer |

 Description |

-Below a depth of 40 metres (which equals 4.0 bars over pressure) workers enter a zone where it is no longer effective to carry out compressed air work under conventional conditions.
-However, because the next generation of tunnels will be longer and deeper than anything we have at present, it can only be a matter of time and opportunity before divers start playing a key role in hyperbaric work.
+Below a depth of 40 metres (which equals 4.0bar over pressure) compressed air technicians enter a zone where it is no longer effective to carry out compressed air work under conventional conditions.
+However, because the next generation of tunnels will be longer and deeper than anything we have at present, it can only be a matter of time and opportunity before divers and compressed air technicians start playing a key role in hyperbaric work.

-When Nordseetaucher GmbH was asked to cooperate on a project to build two tunnels under the Westerschelde in the Netherlands, we didnt hesitate a moment, knowing that it would be an ideal opportunity to put to use the skills and expertise we had gained during our 4th Tube of the River Elbe Tunnel and Wesertunnel contracts.
+When Nordseetaucher GmbH was asked to cooperate on this project to build two tunnels under the Westerschelde in the Netherlands, we didn’t hesitate a moment, knowing that it would be an ideal opportunity to put to use the skills and expertise we had gained during our 4th Tube of the River Elbe Crossing and the Wesertunnel, Germany contracts.
 However, the problems we could expect to face were on a slightly different scale.
-In the Elbe Tunnel we were working under pressures of up to 4.5 bars, while work in the Wesertunnel was carried out at 5.0 bars.
-The brief for the two tunnels of the Westerschelde Tunnel Project called for us to work at pressures of up to 8.5 bars.
+In the 4th Tube of the River Elbe Tunnel we were working under pressures of up to 4.5 bar, while work in the Wesertunnel was carried out at 5.0 bar.
+The brief for the two tunnels of the Westerschelde Tunnel Project called for us to work at pressures of up to 8.5 bar.

-It is impossible to work at 8.5 bars pressure with compressed air, because the nitrogen contained in breath causes narcosis.
+It is impossible to work at 8.5bar pressure with compressed air, because the nitrogen contained in breath causes narcosis.
 Accordingly, from the very start we planned to work using mixed gases.

 |